jeckertchu/wirecutter-devops-assignment/README.md

 I was also given a keypair (private and public) for user dave as referenced above

-# Choosing a provisioning tool and some Prerequisites -
+# Choosing a provisioning tool and some prerequisites -

 This was easy, as I've never used any of the suggested tools in production before, only as a lab excercise while learning the basics of AWS.
 For this reason I chose to use the most familiar to me - CloudFormation.
 Additionally, since its the built in service for automated provisioning on AWS, it is provived free of charge for use (you only get charged for resources you deploy/use, etc.).